-Couer d’Alene is designated as an Honorable Mention community due to its diverse trail system and public safety outreach efforts.
+Couer d’Alene is designated as an Bronze-level Walk Friendly Community due to its diverse trail system, proactive approaches to improving the pedestrian network, and public outreach efforts.
 Highlights of Couer d’Alene’s application include:

 - The city boasts an extensive trail system including hiking trails and shared use paths.
 In their Trails & Bikeways Master Plan, Coeur d’Alene strives for regional connectivity and a trail system that encourages both recreational as well as utilitarian travel purposes.